-Performance against our landlord gas reduction of sub-contractor costs. compliance obligations has been strong with 100% compliance seen throughout guarter The Group continues to invest in its tower four.
-This however, has contributed to an blocks following the Grenfell Tower tragedy, overspend within maintenance as it has been to ensure our customers feel safe in their facilitated by an increased spend on gas subhomes.
-We completed the removal of all contractors.
-The Group has reviewed this area Aluminium Cladding Materials on five multi and has started the formulation of a summer storey blocks.
-Furthermore we have invested servicing and 'MOT style' programme. significant funds into additional safety work, Summer servicing will ensure resources can replacing fire doors and expanding the be concentrated on repair work during colder compartmentation work. months and therefore save on future subcontractor costs.
-The 'MOT style' programme Following further consultation and discussion will enable us to move away from a 10 month with the Board, we have accelerated our gas safety check programme to a 12-month window replacement programmes to have programme.
-As this will significantly reduce all single glazed units replaced by 2024.
-We were also delighted to meet the ISO 55001 the number of annual gas safety checks needing to be carried out, it is anticipated Asset Management National Standard in that this will bring future savings to the Group 2017 and continue to attain the accreditation of approximately £300,000 per year. following an inspection in March 2019.
+Performance against our landlord gas compliance obligations has been strong with 100% compliance seen throughout quarter four.
+This however, has contributed to an overspend within maintenance as it has been facilitated by an increased spend on gas subcontractors.
+The Group has reviewed this area and has started the formulation of a summer servicing and 'MOT style' programme.
+Summer servicing will ensure resources can be concentrated on repair work during colder months and therefore save on future subcontractor costs.
+The 'MOT style' programme will enable us to move away from a 10 month gas safety check programme to a 12-month programme.
+As this will significantly reduce the number of annual gas safety checks needing to be carried out, it is anticipated that this will bring future savings to the Group of approximately £300,000 per year.

-The expansion of compliance works in our properties undertaken at the void stage (including water hygiene works), along with managing absence throughout the year, also contributed to an overspend against maintenance budgets.
+(including water hygiene works), along with managing absence throughout the year, also contributed to an overspend against maintenance budgets.
 The planned introduction of a new IT system that will assist in planning void repair works will bring future efficiencies in this area including improved productivity of the in-house teams and a reduction of sub-contractor costs.